rrainey/tempo/zephyr/tempo-bt-v1/docs/mvp-task-plan.md

 ## Phase 5 — IMU (ICM-42688-V on SPI4)

+Base all driver code as closely as practical to the Zephyr 42688 drivers and enumeration definitions.
+Note: The "who am I" ID code for a -V variant of this chip is different than the -P variant expected by the Zephyr driver.

 16. **WHO\_AM\_I**

 * Do: SPI read 0x5; expect 0x4C (ICM-42688-P - not used on this PCB - is 0x47)